OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/cosmos-db/documentdb-sdk-dotnet-core.md

 ### <a name="a-name132132"></a><a name="1.3.2"/>1.3.2

-*   Suporte ao .NET Standard 1.5 como uma das estruturas de destino.
+*   Suporte 1.5 padrão do .NET como uma saudação estruturas de destino.

 ### <a name="a-name131131"></a><a name="1.3.1"/>1.3.1